On this page

-From 1 May checking in to applicable premises, and events is mandatory for your all people.
+Checking in to applicable premises, and events is mandatory for all people.

 If a person does not have a smartphone or is unable to use one, others attending the premises with that person can use their own phone to check that person in.
 Alternatively, an organisation can register a person's details using that organisations’ device.
 If there is no internet access or working device, the organisation can check them in manually on paper.
 This information must be retained by the organisation for 28 days or added into the app when access is restored.

 Organisations must use their best endeavours to require people to check in, this could include:

 - Requesting that a person shows staff the ‘green tick’.